Draggie306/CheatSheets/A level/source/Computer Science.md

 To uphold ACID, if two users are editing a database and want to edit each other's attributes, they may lock each other's records and result in deadlock.
 The DBMS will recognise this and try and use one of the below things to fix it:

 #### Serialisation
-States that transactions cannot start until the previous one has ended.
+Serialisation, in database management systems, is the principal that transactions cannot start until the previous one has ended.
 This can be done by:

 #### Timestamp ordering
 Assigns every object in the database a read and write timestamp, so it can be worked out which transaction took place first and be applied first.
 Two users editing the same file at the same time could be asked to merge changes when they have finished by the other user, reducing the rick of problems